 Our other dog, Ginger is the “Independent Dog” and a little bit of the “Happy Dog” but also a bit of the “Fearful Dog”.
 She likes to play but prefers to be on her own.
 She would rather sleep in her own spot or in her crate so no one will bother her.
 Ginger also has resource guarding, which stems from being fearful of food or toys being taken from her.
 But she is a great agility dog, and is very treat motivated so is easily trained.
 Plus, she will occasionally come to us and want to snuggle… just as long as it is on her terms.

-Every dog is unique, so fitting into only one of these categories may not happen.Don’t judge a book by its cover, or don’t judge a dog by its appearance.
-Find Your Dog's Personality Type Now!
+Every dog is unique, your dogs personality traits may not fit into only one of these categories.Don’t judge a book by its cover, or don’t judge a dog by its appearance.
+Find Your Dog's Personality Type...
 Click To Tweet

 Jack and Wendy Volhard are internationally recognized for their contributions to dog training, health, and nutrition.
 You can read more about them on their website.
 Wendy developed a widely used method for evaluating puppies, the Puppy Aptitude Test (PAT).
 With their permission, I have created a downloadable PDF for you to use when searching for your perfect puppy.
 While this test is geared mostly toward puppies, it still has a great value for older dogs.